-If we ever come back to Minca, we will definitely be back here, and hopefully will be able to stay for at least a week, because the three days we spent here was simply not enough.
+If we ever come back to Minca, we will definitely be back here, and hopefully will be able to stay for at least a week, because the three days we spent here were simply not enough.
 We were so sad to leave!

 - Los Patios in Medellìn

 We were having so much fun while at Los Patios, we somehow managed to not get any photos of the hostel itself.
-Thank goodness we had our super rad friend Trey in town, and he snagged a photo of the inside and of the rooftop view.
+Thank goodness we had our friend Trey in town, and he snagged a photo of the inside and of the rooftop view.
 But we don’t like Los Patios for the looks…it’s the fun vibes of this hostel that made it so memorable.

 This hostel has such nice, clean, modern facilities, it feels more like a hotel than a traveller’s hostel.
-There’s cool areas to hangout, great rooftop bars, and amazing kitchen facilities that are spacious enough for several people to cook at once.
+There’s cool areas to hangout, great rooftop bars, and multiple kitchen facilities that are spacious enough for several people to cook at once.
 Guests have access to free Colombian coffee, and they even provide bike rentals for those who are interested.
 The hangout rooms also have computers, video game systems, exercise equipment, guitars, and a pool table.

 During our stay here, we loved hanging out on the rooftop bars and socializing with other travellers.
 We spent New Years Eve here at the rooftop bar, and got to witness the entire city of Medellìn lighting off fireworks when midnight hit.
 On New Years Day, we learned that the whole city was going into lockdown for three days and we would be stuck at the hostel, but we didn’t mind at all.
-Ordering food for delivery is very affordable in Colombia, so there wasn’t much of a reason to leave.
+Ordering food for delivery is very affordable in Colombia through Rappi, so there wasn’t much of a reason to leave.
 We never found ourselves bored while hanging out at Los Patios.

 - Yambolombia in Salento